Viper Documentation

 How Fees Are Collected

-- Sells: The fee is deducted from the SOL, ETH, or BNB you receive after the swap.
+- Sells: The fee is deducted from the SOL, ETH, BNB, or HYPE you receive after the swap.

-The same fee rate applies on Solana, Base, BSC, and Ethereum.
+The same fee rate applies on Solana, Base, BSC, Ethereum, and Hyperliquid.
 There are no hidden fees, subscription costs, or withdrawal charges.

 Fee-Free: Stablecoin Swaps